 Consider your bandwidth

 Creating content for various verticals takes not only time and effort but also industry-specific knowledge.
 If you’re a software development company, do you have someone on your team with expertise in, say, higher education or health care?
 Do you have an ace researcher who can learn the ropes quickly?
 Answer no, and you’ll be hard-pressed to regularly publish content that will do much more than take up space.
 Answer yes, and vertical-specific content is worth considering.

 Keep in mind, too, that research matters as much as writing when it comes to high-quality content, so you’ll need a team player who not only understands the industry but can delve into and write about complex topics.
 And don’t forget distribution.
 Just because you develop good vertical-specific content doesn’t mean your target industries will find it.
 You’ll need someone who grasps things like drip email campaigns, social media, e-newsletters, trade publications, and other distribution channels — and who has the time to do it well.

 Of course, vertical publishing is only worth contemplating if your budget can support it.
 Costs add up quickly when you target more than a couple of industries, given the time and energy required to research and understand a broad range of fields.
 Without the necessary bandwidth in house, you’ll need to budget for outsourced support — and choose a partner who can manage a multi-layered editorial calendar and find researchers and writers in your industry verticals.

 Vertical-specific publishing can be a great way to generate demand and extend your business into new markets.
 It’s also one of the best ways to avoid the rabbit hole so many marketers go down: publishing content that’s so generic it doesn’t speak to anyone.

 Before you attempt to climb a vertical pathway, however, know the work involved in pulling it off.
-For tips, download our contect marketing playbook.
-To learn more about how MarketScale can help support your marketing goals, feel free to get in touch!
+Learn more about how MarketScale can help support your marketing goals.